hmfrank/ATLAS/README.md

-# Advanced Tool for Log Analytics and Statistics - A.T.L.A.S.
+# Advanced Tool for Log Analysis and Statistics - A.T.L.A.S.
 This is a tool for analyzing apache log files and generating statistics.
 There is no working release yet, so don't use this tool for now.